capri1989/reveal.js/markdown/slides.md

  * Private view of images, etc.
 * Pool-level config overrides
  * Simpler configuration
-* Creation, access, modification timestamps
+* "rbd ls" - Creation, access, modification timestamps

 Note:
 * rbd-mirror is the Daemon that is used for the asynchronous replication - was added with Luminous